What does an antioxidant do?

 Food supplements and antioxidants

-While a balanced diet can provide a sufficient amount of antioxidants, some people opt for dietary supplements to fill any deficiencies.
-However, it is essential to remember that taking supplements must be supervised, because an excess of antioxidants can sometimes be harmful.
+While a balanced diet can provide sufficient antioxidants, some people opt for dietary supplements to make up for any deficiencies.
+However, it's important to remember that taking supplements must be carefully supervised, as an excess of antioxidants can sometimes be harmful.

 What anti-oxidant beauty routine?

-For an effective antioxidant beauty routine, it is important to protect the skin from free radical damage, such as premature aging, wrinkles, dark spots, and loss of elasticity.
-Here is a skincare routine that includes antioxidant-rich products and steps to maximize their protective effect:
+For an effective antioxidant beauty routine, it's important to protect the skin against free radical damage, such as premature aging, wrinkles, dark spots and loss of elasticity.
+Here's a skincare routine that includes antioxidant-rich products and steps to maximize their protective effect:

 1. Gentle cleansing (morning and evening)

-Start with a gentle cleanser to remove impurities, makeup, and excess oil without stripping your skin.
-Look for a product that contains soothing and hydrating ingredients like aloe vera or chamomile , which prepare your skin for antioxidant treatments.
+Start with a gentle cleanser to remove impurities, make-up and excess sebum without aggressing the skin.
+Choose a product containing soothing and moisturizing ingredients such asaloe vera or chamomile, which prepare the skin to receive antioxidant treatments.

-After cleansing, use a hydrating toner that contains antioxidant ingredients like vitamin C , vitamin E , or green tea extract.
+After cleansing, use a moisturizing toner containing antioxidant ingredients such as vitamin C, vitamin E or green tea extracts.
 These components help rebalance the skin's pH while providing a first layer of protection against free radicals.

 3. Antioxidant serum

-Serum is a powerful nutrient concentrate that penetrates deep into the skin.
-Choose a serum rich in antioxidants like vitamin C (to brighten skin and boost collagen), retinol or β-carotene (for cell regeneration), or polyphenols (like those found in green tea or berries ) to neutralize free radicals.
+A serum is a powerful concentrate of nutrients that penetrates deep into the skin.
+Choose a serum rich in antioxidants such as vitamin C (to brighten skin and stimulate collagen), retinol or β-carotene (for cell regeneration), or polyphenols (such as those found in green tea or red fruits) to neutralize free radicals.
 Apply a few drops to your face and neck, massaging gently.

-Opt for a moisturizer that contains antioxidant ingredients such as coenzyme Q10 , niacinamide (vitamin B3), or antioxidant-rich plant oils such as grapeseed oil or jojoba oil.
-Proper hydration helps strengthen the skin barrier and maximize the effectiveness of antioxidants.
+Opt for a moisturizing cream that contains antioxidant ingredients such as coenzyme Q10, niacinamide (vitamin B3), or antioxidant-rich vegetable oils like grapeseed oil or jojoba oil.
+Good moisturizing strengthens the skin barrier and optimizes the effectiveness of antioxidants.

 5. Sun protection (in the morning)

-The sun is a major source of free radicals, so it’s essential to use a broad-spectrum sunscreen (SPF 30 or higher) every morning, even on cloudy days.
-Some sunscreens contain antioxidants like green tea or vitamin E for added protection against UV damage.
+The sun is one of the main sources of free radicals, so it's essential to use a broad-spectrum sunscreen (SPF 30 or higher) every morning, even on cloudy days.
+Some sunscreens contain antioxidants such as green tea or vitamin E for enhanced protection against UV damage.

 6. Antioxidant mask (1-2 times a week)

 Incorporate an antioxidant-rich mask into your weekly routine.
-Choose a mask that contains ingredients like green tea , vitamins C and E , or berry extracts (like blueberries or raspberries).
-This will help deeply nourish and condition skin, while also providing a concentrated dose of antioxidants.
+Choose a mask containing ingredients such as green tea, vitamins C and E, or berry extracts (like blueberries or raspberries).
+This will help deeply nourish and revitalize the skin, while providing a concentrated dose of antioxidants.

 7. Regenerating night cream (evening)

-Before going to bed, apply a night cream that contains antioxidant ingredients such as retinol or retinaldehyde (vitamin A) and peptides.
-These components promote cell turnover and help the skin repair itself during the night.
+Before going to bed, apply a night cream containing antioxidant ingredients such as retinol or retinaldehyde (vitamin A) and peptides.
+These components promote cell renewal and help the skin repair itself overnight.

 Anti-oxidant cosmetic ingredients